Christina890/Solutions/README.md

 # Solutions
-Solutions for Data Structures and algorithm problems
+Solutions to Data Structures and algorithm problems